-Educational research has identified a gap in achievement between disadvantaged pupils and their peers.
-As a result, the government now provides additional funding (a premium) to schools designed specifically to support these children and to ensure that students of all abilities have the same opportunities to learn.
+Educational research has identified that children from low income or disadvantaged backgrounds make less progress than their more affluent peers.
+The economic impact of Covid-19 and the effect of partial school closures has increased any gaps in attainment between disadvantaged and non – disadvantaged students.
+As a result the Government now provides additional funding (a premium) to schools designed specifically to support these children and to ensure that students of all abilities have the same opportunities to learn.

-Lytchett Minster had 298 pupils entitled to Pupil Premium funding in the academic year 2019-2020.
-For this period, the school received a total of £276,625.
-Further details can be found in our strategy statement.
+Lytchett Minster has 321 pupils entitled to Pupil Premium funding in the academic year 2021 to 2022.
+For this period the school will receive a total of £309,605.
+This sum includes funding for Pupil Premium Grant, Recovery Premium and School Led Tutoring.
+Further details can be found in our strategy statement attached to this web page.
 The majority of funding was spent as follows:

 - Ensuring high quality teaching supports Pupil Premium students